Women's rights are human rights: Legacy

 The speech is considered to be influential in the women's rights movement.
 Specifically, it became a key moment in the empowerment of women, and years later women around the world would recite Clinton's key phrases.

-The speech was listed as number 35 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).

 In 2011, Clinton took a similar position on LGBT rights in a speech to the United Nations on International Human Rights Day, declaring "gay rights are human rights, and human rights are gay rights."

 In 2013, following Clinton's time as U.S. Secretary of State, Clinton led a review at the Clinton Global Initiative of how women's rights have changed since her 1995 speech.
 It concluded that progress had been made for girls in education and for women and girls in healthcare but that females around the world still suffered due to lack of political rights and security vulnerabilities.
 In Clinton's words: "It's a glass-half-filled kind of scenario."

 On the twentieth anniversary of the speech in 2015, there were more retrospectives on it.
 Not everyone was enamored with it: publicly visible lawyer Bruce Fein said: "She made one statement in Beijing that wasn't very profound — that women are human beings."

 The speech and phrase became a focal point of Clinton's 2016 presidential campaign.
 The campaign sold T-shirts stating "women's rights are human rights" at her campaign store, in reference to her speech.
 The campaign also sold a bag that featured the full phrase "Human rights are women's rights and women's rights are human rights"; on the bag it was shown in six languages.
 As well, the campaign sold a Tory Burch T-shirt featuring the phrase "women's rights are human rights..." in capital letters.
 The campaign also created photo references and displays of items necessary for five Halloween costumes, including "'Women's rights are human rights' Hillary".

 In Jennifer Lopez's 2016 music video for her song "Ain't Your Mama", a sample of Clinton giving part of her speech can be heard, specifically, "Human rights are women's rights, and women's rights are human rights, once and for all."

 In 2017, for International Women's Day, Madonna released a short film titled Her-Story; it ends with the message "Women's rights are human rights."

 As evidenced by physician Leslie Regan in The Journal of Sexual Medicine, the phrase remains relevant in political discourse in the 2010s, specifically with regards to the discussion of policy regarding women's sexual health and reproductive rights.